OVC Supports Communities Responding to Terrorist Attacks and Mass Violence

-Terrorism and criminal mass violence against Americans, both in the United States and abroad, leave victims with serious physical and emotional wounds and challenge government officials and communities to respond immediately with appropriate efforts.
+Terrorism and criminal mass violence leave victims with serious physical and emotional wounds and challenge government officials and communities to respond immediately with appropriate efforts.
 Victim assistance and compensation providers face the daunting task of coordinating effective and timely responses, providing information and assistance to victims, and working closely with other agencies and victim service organizations.

-Through the Emergency Reserve, OVC manages the Antiterrorism and Emergency Assistance Program (AEAP), which offers five funding streams to provide timely relief for immediate and ongoing victim assistance services in the form of grants to qualifying applicants (including state victim assistance and compensation programs); U.S. Attorneys’ Offices; federal, state, and local governments; and nongovernmental victim service organizations.
+AEAP offers five funding streams to provide timely relief for immediate and ongoing victim assistance services to qualified applicants.
+Qualified applicants include state victim assistance and compensation programs; public agencies, including federal, state, and local governments; federally recognized Indian tribal governments, as determined by the Secretary of the Interior and published in the Federal Register; U.S. Attorneys’ Offices; public institutions of higher education; and nongovernmental and victim service organizations.